VirtusLab/scala-cli/website/docs/commands/fix.md

 The original scope (`main` or `test`) of each extracted directive is respected. `main` scope directives are transformed them into their `test.*` equivalent when needed.

+Note: directives won't be extracted for single-file projects.

 ## `scalafix` integration

 Scala CLI is capable of running [Scalafix](https://scalacenter.github.io/scalafix/) (a refactoring and linting tool for Scala) on your project.